jvvincen/PCSC_image_processing/README.md

 # Fourier transform

-The programm will first load an image using the library "OpenCV".
+The program will first load an image using the library "OpenCV".
 The loaded image is transformed to a square image of a size of power of two.

 It will also load a sinusoidal image to have a good representation of the Fourier transform on an image.
 It will then calculate the 2D fast Fourier transform on both images and display them in three windows containing the real part, imaginary part and amplitude.
-The three windows are the follow:
+The three windows are as follow:

  - Original image (imaginary part should be black)
  - Representation of the Fourier transformation, for a nicer representation, we bring the low frequencies from the corners to the center